kamalsharma1/inventory_to_garments_delete_events_creation/README.md

-# big-query-backup and inventory-to-garments delete events
+# Inventory-to-garments delete events creation
 Bash script to backup table & create garments delete events from inventory delete events in a google big query table

 ## Working on